tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 Using the same Azure Metrics I used for the DCR, I should have seen a drop, but I didn't see a noticeable one.
 Esp given what I was seeing before the DCR Transformation.
 The metric of log rows dropped is still high.
 As such I may need to disable the translate to see how good/bad the rsyslog changes are.

 ## Summary

+So we haven't worked out the syslog part (yet) but we can keep trying.
+Some reading indicates that Syslog-NG may be able to modify messages before being processed which may be a better may to attack the problem but I haven't looked into that yet.

 * Use DCR KQL Transforms to reduce noise being imported
 * Consider adjusting rsyslog.d conf for azure monitoring Agent